defsecapp/sql-server-security-audit/README.md

 **Author / Maintainer:** [@defsecapp](https://github.com/defsecapp)

-**SqlServerSecurityAudit** is a Windows console tool that helps security engineers and developers **discover risky SQL Server access surfaces** by:
+**SqlServerSecurityAudit** is a Windows console tool that helps security engineers and developers **discover risky SQL Server security and access surfaces** by:

 - scanning application configuration files for SQL Server connection strings and password-like attributes;
-- actively connecting to SQL Server (optional) and checking command execution surfaces such as `xp_cmdshell`, OLE Automation, external scripts, SQL Agent CmdExec, and linked servers;
+- actively connecting to SQL Server (optional) and checking security-relevant command execution surfaces such as `xp_cmdshell`, OLE Automation, external scripts, SQL Agent CmdExec, and linked servers;
 - detecting **password reuse** between SQL logins and **local administrator accounts**;
 - producing a **text report** summarizing findings in a human-readable format.

-The tool is written in C# / .NET (target: .NET Framework 4.8) and is designed as a defensive AppSec utility.
+The tool is written in C# / .NET (target: .NET Framework 4.8) and is designed as a defensive security / AppSec utility.

 ---

-## Features
+## Sql Server Security Audit Tool Features

 ### File scanning

-- Recursively scans directory roots (or all suitable drives, if no root is specified).
+- Recursively scans directory roots (or all suitable drives, if no root is specified) as the first step of the security audit.
 - Looks for common .NET / web configuration files:
   - `web.config`
   - `app.config`